Proposing a Self-Supporting Professional Master’s Degree Program

 Second Proposal Page:

 Contact Information Sheet

-(This sheet lists the proposers and their contact information; the lead proponent should be clearly identified, who, at Berkeley, should be an Academic Senate member.)
+(This sheet lists the proposers and their contact information; the lead proponent should be clearly identified and should be an Academic Senate member at Berkeley.)

 Third Proposal Page: